NOTE: This Code was approved in November of 2021.

 Transparency, Notice and Choice

-- Promptly identify themselves to data subjects so that the participants can easily verify researcher identity and credentials.
+- Promptly identify themselves so that research subjects can easily verify researcher identity and credentials.

 - Clearly state the general purpose of the research as soon as methodically possible.